 We help students protect their right to free expression, to establish gay-straight alliance clubs, and to be taught in an environment respectful of their sexual orientation and gender identity.
 Students should always feel free to contact us with legal concerns.

 Check out our information for students; parents of gay, lesbian, bisexual or transgender youth; teachers; and administrators.
 Learn about your rights, download resources, and get support here.

-What’s Your Problem?
-(2012 resource): Discrimination in public schools comes in many forms, and there are just as many different ways to address it.
+What’s Your Problem?: Discrimination in public schools comes in many forms, and there are just as many different ways to address it.
 This page can help you figure out roughly what area of the law covers your particular situation.

-Library: LGBT Youth & Schools Resources and Links (2012 resource): We’ve gathered some of the best information we have plus great stuff from other organizations that can help you learn more about your rights and what you can do to make your school safer and more respectful of your rights and those of your friends.
+Library: LGBT Youth & Schools Resources and Links: We’ve gathered some of the best information we have plus great stuff from other organizations that can help you learn more about your rights and what you can do to make your school safer and more respectful of your rights and those of your friends.

-Get Help (2012 resource): If you’re a student who is experiencing anti-LGBT discrimination at your school or a government facility or just want to know more about your rights under the law, here’s how to contact the ACLU for free, confidential information and assistance.
+Get Help: If you’re a student who is experiencing anti-LGBT discrimination at your school or a government facility or just want to know more about your rights under the law, here’s how to contact the ACLU for free, confidential information and assistance.

 Know Your Rights!
 A Quick Guide for LGBT High School Students: Many school officials know very little about how the law requires them to protect LGBT students.
 Sometimes they do know that they’re breaking the law, but hope that students won't question them when they do.
 Educate yourself about your legal rights and what you can do if your school isn't treating you fairly.